DataDog/documentation/content/en/dashboards/change_overlays/_index.md

 ## Overview

-As teams iterate quickly, deploy code, and continually make changes to their applications and services, it can be difficult to find the exact change that caused a spike in errors, an increase in latency, or slower page load times.
-Change overlays enable you to identify when a recent change is causing performance issues within your application or services and help you identify the source of the problem.
+As teams iterate, deploy code, and continually make changes to their applications and services, it can be difficult to find the exact change that caused a spike in errors, an increase in latency, or slower page load times.
+Use Change overlays to identify when a recent change is causing performance issues within your application or services and find the source of the problem.

 {{< img src="dashboards/change_overlays/change_overlays.mp4" alt="Change overlays on graphs in a Dashboard" video="true" style="width:75%;">}}

-By viewing the moment a change occurred in the context of your Datadog observability data, you can pinpoint issues to specific releases, correlate changes with metrics, and troubleshoot faster.
+View the moment a change occurrs in the context of your Datadog observability data to pinpoint issues to specific releases, correlate changes with metrics, and troubleshoot faster.
 Change overlays supports [APM service deployments][1].

 ## Overlay changes on graphs

-To get started, click the **Overlays** button in the upper right corner of your dashboard.
+To get started, click **Show Overlays** in the upper right corner of your dashboard.

 {{< img src="dashboards/change_overlays/overlays_button_dashboard.png" alt="Overlays button on dashboards" style="width:75%;">}}